Brockton, Massachusetts Therapists

 - Opioid Overdose: In 2017, there were 1,938 deaths related to opioid overdose.
 Opioid addiction is strongly correlated with mental health issues.
 Whether you or a loved one became depressed before abusing opioids or became addicted after experiencing a depressive episode, both are issues that can dramatically affect your mental health.

 Divorce Rates in Massachusetts

 It can be challenging to find the right mental health resource for you or your loved one.
-Although there are many resources available for individuals and families to receive mental health counseling and resources, Brockton experiences a number of factors that make it challenging to connecting with the proper services.
+Although there are many resources available for individuals and families to receive mental health counseling and resources, Brockton experiences several factors that make it challenging to connect with the proper services.

 With a poverty rate of 18.2%, many individuals struggle to find access to resources.
 Whether it’s affording transportation or insurance challenges, poverty can provide many hurdles to connecting with the right resources.
 Brockton has a median income of $49,956, which is less than the national average.
 A diverse population can bring many benefits to the city, but it also can increase instances of discrimination and racial injustice.